williamnguyen-activecyber/okta.github.io/_source/_posts/2017-08-09-jax-rs-vs-spring-rest-endpoints.md

 ### Spring Controller

 Next up, we have the implementation of our REST endpoint, or in the Spring world a `Controller`.
-We will use this class to map our DAO to incoming HTTP requests
+We will use this class to map our DAO to incoming HTTP requests.

 ```java
 @RestController